 Saffron is said to be an aphrodisiac.
-Many studies have shown as well as many people’s reviews of Saffron saying that it has very soothing and calming effects and in turn increases libido.
-How this works is that saffron has a compound called carotene crocin that when released into the body work to increase sexual desires by triggering the arousal hormone in the brain.
+Many studies have shown as well as many people’s reviews of Saffron saying that it was very soothing and calming effects and in turn increases libido.
+How this works is that saffron has a compound called carotene crocin that when released into the body works to increase sexual desires by triggering the arousal hormone in the brain.

 Crocin is a natural compound found in gardenia and crocus flowers.
 Saffron contains the chemical picrocrocin, a chemical that makes your body, especially sexual organs, more sensitive to the touch.
 Picrocrocin heightens perception of tactile sensations.

 The desire for pleasure and satisfaction, that is libido, is derived from the sexual organs and glands.
 Libido is low when there is a weakness or debility within the reproductive system.

 The compounds mentioned above make Saffron great for improving erection quality and may help cure erectile dysfunction especially in older men.
 Because of the naturally relaxing effect on the body saffron also reduces the stress levels as well as tension in the body.

 Even the Hebrew Bible sets claim to saffron’s seductiveness in the Song of Solomon.